 \section{Experiments and Results}

 This section presents several experiments to evaluate the performance and characteristics of BHIP.
-In \Cref{subsec:bus_dwelling}. we introduce the Bus Dwelling Problem, a controlled setting where we define the SCM and its corresponding DAG, allowing us to assess BHIP’s ability to recover causal relationships.
-We compare its performance against ICP to assess their respective strengths and limitations. \Cref{subsec:educational} focuses on the educational attainment dataset \cite{rouse1995} that was used to introduce ICP \citep{peters2016invariant}.
-Lastly, in \Cref{subsec:computational}, we provide an analysis of the computational scalability of BHIP compared to ICP demonstrating a key advantage for problems with many predictors.
-Further experiments were conducted and can be found in Appendix \ref{synthetic_results} and \ref{tu_results}.
-The former focuses on a synthetic problem with many different configurations for a quantitative analysis of BHIP's performance whilst the latter focuses on a transport-related problem with real data, where BHIP is applied to infer causal predictors in the choice of mode of transport.
+In \Cref{subsec:bus_dwelling} we introduce the Bus Dwelling Problem, a controlled setting where we define the SCM and its corresponding DAG, allowing us to assess BHIP’s ability to recover causal relationships and compare its performance against ICP. \Cref{subsec:educational} focuses on the educational attainment dataset \citep{rouse1995} that was used to introduce ICP \citep{peters2016invariant}.
+In \Cref{subsec:computational}, we provide an analysis of the computational scalability of BHIP compared to ICP, demonstrating a key advantage for problems with many predictors.
+After establishing these properties, in \Cref{subsec:bip_synth} and \Cref{subsec:bip_real} we benchmark BHIP against other invariant prediction methods, including the concurrent work of \citet{wu2025bayesianinvariancemodelingmultienvironment}, on the low-dimensional synthetic and gene perturbation setups introduced in that work.
+Further experiments were conducted and can be found in Appendices \ref{synthetic_results} and \ref{tu_results}.
+The former focuses on a synthetic problem with many different configurations for a quantitative analysis of BHIP's performance, while the latter focuses on a transport-related problem with real data, where BHIP is applied to infer causal predictors in the choice of mode of transport.
 All experiments in this work were run on a Threadripper 2950X (40M Cache, 3.4 GHz base) CPU, 16 cores, 128 GB RAM.